alexandramarcos1896/alexandramarcos1896/README.md

 # Welcome to Alexandra's GitHub Profile! 🌸

 Hey there!
 Welcome to my GitHub profile.
 I'm Alexandra Marcos, and I'm passionate about predictive models and analyzing pattern in data.
-Feel free to explore my repositories and projects.
+Feel free to explore my repositories and projects and check my [personal website](https://alexandramarcos1896.github.io).

 ## About Me ℹ️